gbspecapedra/emed-service/README.md

 # Create the .env file in the repository using the sample file .env.example

 # Run the development server
-$ yarn run dev
+$ yarn dev

-# Run the migrations
+# Run the migrations & seeders
-$ yarn run reset-db
+$ yarn reset-db

 # Navigate to http://localhost:3333
 # The app will automatically reload if you change any of the source files.